fofxsoft/code-editor/README.md

 **Dependencies**

-From the project filder run.
+From the project folder run.
 ```
 $ npm run install
 ```